inspursoft/board/docs/user_guide.md

   * Deploy Service
   * Scale Service
   * Update Service
+* Manage DevOps
+  * Introduction
+  * Configure External Gogits and Jenkins
+  * All-in-One Account Access
+  * Create Project for Gogits and Jenkins
+  * Review the Repository on Gogits
+  * Review the Pipeline Job on Jenkins
+  * Add Member to the Project to Make a Fork for the Repository
 * Search Projects, Services, Users and Images.
 * Monitoring Dashboard
 * Administrator Options
+* Action Audit
 * Q&A

 ## User account